Home insurance in Ontario: Get a quote and buy online

 Additional home insurance coverages

 Some parts of Ontario are well-known for rainstorms and the ensuing flooding.
-You’re covered for damage to your home cause by fresh water, such as excessive rain, spring run-off and melting snow, coming in a ground level through windows and doors.
+You’re covered for damage to your home caused by fresh water, such as excessive rain, spring run-off and melting snow, coming in a ground level through windows and doors.
 Coverage offered depends on eligibility (this typically depends on where you live in Ontario).

 How much does home insurance cost in Ontario?